Financial-Times/ft-origami/docs/component-types/modules.md

 * *May* contain any resource that is a CommonJS JavaScript module, any declarative language (HTML, CSS, JSON etc), or binary data.
 * *Must not* be used for imperative code except JavaScript (and JavaScript must have a client-side use case to be considered a front end component)
 * Where there is a dependency on a web service component, each version of the web service *must* be compatible with all versions of the module that carry the same major version number (and conversely, all versions of the module must be compatible with the version of the web service that shares the module's major version number).
 For example, version 2.4.5, 2.4.6, and 2.7 of a module should all use version 2 of the web service.
-* Where the module contains JavaScript or SCSS, there *must* be a single 'root' file from which all other files of the same language are ultimate dependencies (and these root files must be listed in the package config)
+* Where the module contains JavaScript or SCSS, there *must* be a single 'main' file from which all other files of the same language are ultimate dependencies (using `require` or `@import` as appropriate).
+These main files must be listed in the package config under 'roots'.
 * *Must* include an npm-compatible `package.json` (in the root of the repo) which must conform to the [npm standard for package.json files][2] and the requirements set out in 'Packaging and build configuration' below.
 * *Must not* include package management config for any package manager other than npm
 * *May* contain any number of .{thing}ignore files (but .npmignore is discouraged in favour of a `files` list in package.json)
 * *Should* be organised as simply as possible and not include any extraneous files
 * *Must* include a README.md file in the root of the repo, which must contain, where applicable:
-** Any markup structure on which the module depends (if that markup is not provided by a web service).
+	* Any markup structure on which the module depends (if that markup is not provided by a web service).
 For example, a module providing CSS to style addresses, should include a guide to writing the correct markup.
-** Links to repos of web services that exist to provide markup or data that is used by the module.
+	* Links to repos of web services that exist to provide markup or data that is used by the module.

 ## File structure